DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Problem

 All agents share a global clock and start to move along their paths from time $t=0$.
 Each action of the agents, either wait or move along an edge, requires one unit of time.
 Any two agents $i,j \in I$ are in \emph{conflict} if one of the following two cases happens.
 The first case is a \emph{vertex conflict} $(i,j,v,t)$ where two agents $i,j\in I$ occupy the same vertex $v$ at the same time $t$.
 The second case is an \emph{edge conflict} $(i,j,e,t)$, where two agents $i,j\in I$ go through the same edge $e$ from opposite directions between times $t$ and $t+1$.

-\begin{definition}[\abbrMCPFMax Problem] The Multi-Agent Combinatorial Path Finding with Min-Max Objective (\abbrMCPFMax) seeks to find a set of conflict-free paths for the agents such that (1) each target $v \in V_t$ is visited\footnote{In \abbrMCPFMax, the notion that an agent $i$ ``visits'' a target $v\in V_t$ means (i) there exists a time $t$ such that agent $i$ occupies $v$ along its path, and (ii) the agent $i$ claims that $v$ is visited.
-In other words, if a target $v$ is in the middle of the path of agent $i$ and agent $i$ does not claim $v$ is visited, then $v$ is not considered as visited.
-Additionally, a visited target $v$ can appear in the path of another agent.
-For the rest of the paper, when we say an agent or a path ``visits'' a target, we always mean the agent ``visits and claims'' the target.} at least once by some agent in $f_A(v)$, (2) the path for each agent $i \in I$ starts at its initial vertex and terminates at a unique goal vertex $v^i_d \in V_d$ such that $i \in f_A(v^i_d)$, and (3) the maximum of the cost of all agents' paths (i.e., $\max_{i\in I}cost(\pi^i(v^i_o,v^i_d)))$ reaches the minimum. \end{definition}
+\begin{definition}[\abbrMCPFMax Problem] The MCPF with Min-Max Objective (\abbrMCPFMax) seeks to find a set of conflict-free paths for the agents such that (1) each target $v \in V_t$ is visited at least once by some agent in $f_A(v)$, (2) the path for each agent $i \in I$ starts at its initial vertex and terminates at a unique goal vertex $v^i_d \in V_d$ such that $i \in f_A(v^i_d)$, and (3) the maximum of the cost of all agents' paths (i.e., $\max_{i\in I}g(\pi^i(v^i_o,v^i_d)))$ reaches the minimum. \end{definition}